wanghmin/wanghmin.github.io/content/publication/hua-2012-crc/index.md

   the memory and bandwidth cost by compressing repeated content within and among large-scale remote sensing images.
 We further propose a descriptor to accelerate the similarity search.
 tags:
-- Image epitomes
+- image epitomes
-- Large-scale remote sensing image
+- large-scale remote sensing image
 ---